+Notes:

+f is the absolute value of separation in MHz between the carrier frequency and the centre of the measuring filter.

+The first measurement position with a 100 kHz filter is at f equals to 5.05 MHz; the last is at f equals to 14.95 MHz.
+The first measurement position with a 1 MHz filter is at f equals to 15.5 MHz; the last is at f equals to 24.5 MHz.

+Integration Bandwidth refers to the frequency range over which the emission power is integrated.

-2.1 Spectrum emission mask for equipment operating in the band 2 300-2 400 MHz
+2.2 Spectrum emission mask for TDD equipment operating in the band 2 300-2 400 MHz (BCG 1.A/1.B)

 The spectrum emission mask of base stations applies to frequency offsets between 2.5 MHz and 12.5 MHz away from the base station centre frequency for the 5 MHz carrier and between 5 MHz and 25 MHz away from the base station centre frequency for the 10 MHz carrier. f is defined as the frequency offset in MHz from the channel centre frequency.